Flammable-Bunny/Lingle/README.md

 # auToMPFS

 auToMPFS is a tool that automatically setus up TMPFS for you.
 - TMPFS is a temporary filesystem that stores files in your RAM instead of your SSD.
 This offers extremely fast file writing, but causes your data to be deleted upon a system reboot or unmounting of the drive.
+This usually gives about 5-10 more rps on seedqueue depending on how fast your ram is.

 The app works by creating and mounting `~/Lingle` with tmpfs, then telling your instances to write there instead of